THE GEORGI MUSEUM IS TEMPORARILY CLOSED

 Title: Gubbio al tempo di GIOTTO : Tesori d’arte nella terra di Oderisi

 Author: Benazzi, Giordana ; Elvio Lunghi (et al)

 Georgi Gem and Mineral Collection

 Bill Cotrofeld, member of the Capital District Mineral Club, is the curator of the Georgi Gems and Minerals on display.
-Featured objects are mostly South American in origin include a diamond embedded in Kimberlite, Cassiterite, and an Amethyst tunnel over 12” long!
+Featured objects are mostly South American in origin include a Diamond embedded in Kimberlite, Cassiterite, and an Amethyst tunnel over 12” long!
 Included are over 25 unique samples that Mr. Cotrofeld describes as “irreplaceable”, comparing the Georgi Collection to those at the Smithsonian or Museum of Natural History.

 “GLORY DAYS” – AN ERA of industry on the battenkill

-A temporary exhibit called “Mills on the Kill” is currently on display in the Battenkill Room.
+A new exhibit called “Glory Days – an Era of Industry on the Battenkill” will be presented in October.
 Through early photographs, drawings, artwork and objects from the material culture, the history of Industry from the mid 19th Century to present will be explored.
 This work portrays what was once upon a time the Great American Dream: a place to work, to prosper and raise a family.
-This exhibit is curated by Salem’s Deputy Historian, Judy Flagg, research assistant, Sally Brillon, and Elizabeth Cockey, artist and author of “Untold Stories of the Battenkill”.
+This exhibit is curated by Salem’s Historian, Judy Flagg, research assistant, Sally Brillon, and Elizabeth Cockey, artist and author of “Untold Stories of the Battenkill”.

 Mission Statement: The Georgi Museum studies, conserves, and presents objects and items from the Georgi Collection, in accordance with the intentions of Jessie Georgi as defined in her Last Will and Testament, in order to connect the people of Salem/Shushan NY to education, creativity, knowledge, and ideas.